 If a prospect knew you could deliver what he needed, he would ask for a quote and potentially some references.
 Some consumers would go through the trouble of getting several quotes from different suppliers, but some didn't even bother.
 Once you acquired your lead, most of your marketing work was done.

-What construction marketing looks like today
+What marketing for outdoor structures looks like today

 1. The consumer "googles" the product